This guidance advises PCBUs how to choose, use and maintain an on-tool extraction system to control dust.

-As a PCBU, you have a duty to eliminate risks.
+As a PCBU, you have a duty to complete a risk assessment.
+You also have a duty to eliminate risks.
 If this is not reasonably practicable, use the hierarchy of controls to minimise the risk of dust exposure to workers.

 Risks presented by breathing in dust

-Regularly breathing in dust can cause diseases like:
+Regularly breathing in dust presents an airborne risk to the health of workers, and can cause diseases like:

 - lung cancer